This post is also available in: हिन्दी (Hindi)

 The Book of the Secrets of Enoch is another new pseudepigraphal fragment.
 This book was part of a group of early manuscripts which were recently found in Russia and Servia.
 It has been preserved only in Slavonic.
 Not much is known of its origin only that it was written about the early part of the Christian era.
 Its final editor was a Greek and it was written in Egypt.

-The Book of Enoch was examined and tested by Bible scholars.
-It was determined not to have been inspired or written by Enoch.
+The Book of Enoch was examined and tested by Bible scholars, who determined that it was not inspired or written by Enoch.
 As a result, this book was not included in the Holy Canon.
 It appears that the book was authored by someone else after the flood.
 Most Christian Churches exclude the Book of Enoch from the Bible.
 Yet, in spite of the evidence against its inspiration, some early Christian groups, like the Ethiopian Orthodox Church, still accept sections or all of 1 Enoch as inspired.

 In His service,